 The highs of a great holiday of a lifetime quickly followed by the lows of returning to an empty bank account, we call it "balance shock".
-Not only is it a total mood killer, but it might also mean a cashflow emergency whilst you wait until payday.
+Not only is it a total mood killer, but it might also mean a loan from a payday lender whilst you wait until payday.
 This might mean looking at short term loans until your wages arrive or riding it out with beans on toast.
 Holidays are something that require research and planning for you to get the most out of your money.
 Seeing as we want you to bring some sunshine back with you upon your return, we've compiled a list of ways for you to get more holiday for your cash.

 Like most things involving money, planning a holiday requires proper budgeting.
 If this isn't done, what starts off as a seemingly affordable holiday, could quickly turn into an expensive exercise in excess.
 When planning your holiday, you can either work with what you have or save towards what you want.
 Either way, you should still work out the potential costs and see how it fits within your budgeted amount.
 Remember to prioritise and reserve your biggest spends for the things that are most important to you.
 This means if you're not willing to compromise on your 5-star hotel, you may have to spend less on flights or activities for example.
 List out everything you can imagine you'll spend money on and then begin researching the cost implications of each.
 The key to staying within your budget is in hunting for bargains and avoiding unforeseen expenses.
 Hopefully, the list below will get you on the right track.

 Some people end up needing short term loans after their holiday because they spend more than they can afford on tickets, transport, and accommodation.
 However, if you learn to find bargains and haggle with travel agents and hotels, this doesn't have to be the case.
 You have two main options when planning for your holiday.
 These include getting holiday packages from travel agents or booking everything yourself.